Mohamed-samy2/Doctor-Fee-Prediction/README.md

 model to predict medical service belong to which category (e.g., expensive, cheap, affordable)

+# Project Pipeline:
+   **1.** Exploratory Data Analysis (EDA): Conduct a deep analysis of the dataset to understand the distribution and relationships between the features.Observe and handle any errors within the features.Explore the distribution of fee prices and identify potential correlations with other features.

+   **2.** Data Preprocessing: Handle missing values, outliers, and any inconsistencies in the dataset.
+Perform data cleaning and normalization to ensure the quality and consistency of the data.

+   **3.** Feature Encoding: Encode categorical variables into numerical representations suitable for machine learning algorithms.
+Utilize techniques such as one-hot encoding or label encoding to transform categorical attributes into a format understandable by regression models.

+   **4.** Feature Selection: Identify and select relevant features that contribute most to predicting fee prices.Using techniques such as correlation analysis or feature importance ranking.

+   **5.** Model Building: Experimenting with multiple regression and classification algorithms through extensive model selection, tuning, and evaluation processes to identify the best-performing model.

+   **6.** Model Selection: After tuning and evaluating the models, selecting the best-performing regression and classification models based on its performance on the dataset.
+Subsequently, training the chosen models and assessing its performance on test data to analyze and gain insights from the results

 # Credits:
 - [Mohamed Samy](https://www.linkedin.com/in/mohamed-samy10/)
 - [Yomna Mohamed](https://www.linkedin.com/in/yomna-muhammed-b964a6270/)